East West Rail: March 2021 consultation

 Other proposals put forward for Connect Stage 2 regarding services and stations are to retain the existing 'all stations' hourly service between Bletchley and Bedford and to provide two trains per hour between Cambridge and Bletchley as well as two trains per hour between Oxford and Cambridge both stopping at Woburn Sands and Ridgmont.
 Another option is to replace the stations with five newly relocated stations (at Woburn Sands, Ridgmont, Stewartby, Lidlington and Bedford St Johns.

+In May 2023, the EWR Company announced that the Aylesbury branch was not being funded.

 (The consultation also describes the route options between Bedford and Cambridge, as discussed below.)

 Engineering and construction works

 From April 2020, work began to refurbish the Bletchley Flyover, with sections beside and over the WCML being removed in April and May.
 The arches crossing Buckingham Road (on the east side of WCML) started being removed on 5 July 2020.
 During summer 2021, a new structure, in the form of a box tunnel around the WCML, was completed.
 By early February 2022, 1.5 km of track had been installed over the new flyover, enabling engineering trains to reach the eastern end of the construction site.

 At Bicester, the first section of new track for the EWR2 project was successfully installed in April 2021.
 "This is a key milestone for the project because it is not only the first section of track, but it will also enable access for the engineering trains that will carry out the track construction across the whole project".
 At Bletchley in late 2021, track was installed over the new flyover, enabling engineering trains to reach the eastern end of the construction site.

+In December 2023, East-West Rail Partnership announced that the track laying between Bicester Village and Bletchley was 99% complete, including bridges, earthworks and an underpass at Calvert.
+The track was completed ceremonially on 7 March 2024.

+As of June 2024, services between Oxford and Milton Keynes are expected to begin in "late 2025".

+Testing

+Test trains started travelling the full journey between Oxford and Milton Keynes on 21 October 2024.
+These have been run by Chiltern Railways using Class 168 trains.
+GWR also tested a Class 800 train on the line.
+The reported reason was to test the viability of diverting Great Western line trains to Euston in the case of future engineering works at Old Oak Common.